Diakosiluwii/Resume/README.md

 ## Skills
-- Programming languages: Java, Python, JavaScript
-- Frameworks: React, Spring Boot
-- Other skills: Problem-solving, teamwork, communication
+- Adaptable and Confident
+- Dedicated and Passionate
+- Good at communicational skills

-## Languages
+## Achievements
-- English: Fluent
-- Spanish: Basic proficiency
+- With Honors from 2015-2019
+- With Honors from 2019-2021
+- Red Cross Youth in Elementary
+- Youth Organization President at Tala Commmunity